ubuntu/ubuntu-make/README.md

 ## Requirements

 > Note that this project is using python3 and requires at least python 3.3.
-All commands (including nosetests) are using the python 3 version.
+All commands are using the python 3 version.
 See later on how installing the corresponding virtualenv.

 ## Different level of logging